 - Substitute the wall for the floor.
 Don’t have a bunch of floor space?
 Exercises such as chest presses can be performed against the wall.
 Modify the resistance by planting your feet farther away from the wall.
 Instead of standard lunges, try “sitting” on the wall: Place your back flush against the wall and slide down until your legs form a 90-degree angle, with your thighs parallel to the floor.
 Hold the position as long as you can, up to a minute.

 - Lean on your weight.
 The truth about strength training is that you don’t need to live in the free-weight room to get ripped.
 Exercises like push-ups, lunges, planks, and squats use nothing more than the power of your body weight.
-Try a few of these body-weight exercises.

 If you’re working out at the office or in your hotel, you’ll want to stash a few essential pieces of workout gear that’s easy to clean, stows away quickly and neatly, and is light enough not to weigh down your backpack or luggage.
 Here’s a handy checklist to make sure you have what you need: